nss-mission-control/nutshell/README.md

 ```

-#### In order to create and edit the require JSON file, you will need a text editor.
+#### In order to create and edit the required JSON file, you will need a text editor.
 For this project, we used VS Code.
 Visit [VS Code](https://code.visualstudio.com) to install a copy.

 #### Once you have a text editor installed, open the database.json file and paste the following test data.